 - Do not spray water directly on the Cubelet.

-- Allow the Cubelets to dry before connecting to the Battery Cubelet to build your next robot.
+- Allow the Cubelets to dry before connecting any of them to the Battery Cubelet to build your next robot.

-Check for fibers or hair in the Drive Cubelet wheels.
+Check for fibers or hair in the Drive Cubelet’s wheel wells.

 - Gently roll the wheels back and forth with your hand to see if anything is caught up in the wheel wells.